boiled-water-tsar/eat-my-entire-trans-ass-andrew-bailey/SECURITY.md

 ## Reporting a Vulnerability

 Stay safe!
-Except for transphobes, get [redacted]
+Except for transphobes, get [redacted].